March 25, 2026

 • Being misclassified as exempt or as an independent contractor to avoid paying the minimum wage

-California law gives workers the right to recover unpaid wages, penalties, and in some cases attorney's fees.
+California law gives employees the right to recover unpaid wages, penalties, and in some cases attorney's fees.
 There are also strict deadlines, called statutes of limitations, that limit how far back you can claim unpaid wages, so timing matters.

 If something feels wrong about your pay, don't wait to look into it.
 Visit our California minimum wage violations page to understand your options in more detail.